rashmee-g/2d-transform-demo/README.md

 # 2D Matrix Transformations Demo

-This project is a browser-based simulation that demonstrates how basic **2D matrix transformations**—translation, rotation, scaling, and composition—are applied to graphical objects using **Linear Algebra**.
+This project is a browser-based simulation that demonstrates how basic **2D matrix transformations**(translation, rotation, scaling, and composition) are applied to graphical objects using **Linear Algebra**.

 ## Purpose